BrendanMolloy/milestone4/README.md

     By adding quantities of products to the cart, the site can keep track of the products they wish to purchase.
     Users can review their cart to amend quantities of the products they wish to purchase.
 * Checkout
-    Displays the cart's contents as a visual conirmation for the user that they are proceeding with the correct purchase.
+    Displays the cart's contents as a visual confirmation for the user that they are proceeding with the correct purchase.
     Contains two forms, one for shipping details; name, address, etc. and one for the financial transaction, powered using Stripe API
+* Orders
+    Displays all previous orders made by the user, providing additional confirmation that their order was successful.
+    Provides details of the order's date, the product purchased, and the quantity that was purchased.
 * Comments
     Users can leave comments on product pages, such as their reviews or an expression of interest.
     The comment form will only display is user is logged in, but existing comments will display for everyone.